queryluke/masseffect-5e-pdf/completed/chapter-10.md

 member (as discussed below).

 #### Replacing systems
 If a system breaks and must be replaced, you lose any benefits that system provides until your replace it.
-Relacing a broken system costs 300,000 or the price of the system in the ship upgrades table, whichever is lower.
+Replacing a broken system costs 300,000 or the price of the system in the ship upgrades table, whichever is lower.

 ##### Months without Maintenance
 <div style='width:60px'>Months</div> | Effect